Horden Community Welfare F.C.: History

 On 21 July 2010, Martin Wilson, a 24-year-old businessman, took over the club.
-He was believed to be the youngest Chairman in the Football Pyramid.
+He was believed to be the youngest chairman in the Football Pyramid.
 Under the new direction of Wilson, the club aimed to re-brand itself in an attempt to make the club more appealing to younger supporters.
-However in November 2010 Mr Wilson left the club leaving, and previous owner Norman Stephens regained his place as Chairman of the club once again.
+However, in November 2010 Wilson left the club and previous owner Norman Stephens regained his place as chairman of the club once again.
 Horden were later relegated to the Wearside League in 2013.

 In 2016, Horden Parish Council demanded that the club vacate their ground at Horden Welfare Park (where the club has been based since their inception in 1908) for unknown reasons.
 On 29 January of that year, a court case upheld the council's decision and the club was ordered to vacate by 25 February 2016 as well as awarding them legal costs.
 In October 2016, it was announced that Horden would move 30 miles to Darlington to become the reserve team of National League North club Darlington.
-The changed their name to Darlington 1883 Reserves and play on the 4G Surface at Eastbourne Sports Complex in Darlington.
+The changed their name to Darlington 1883 Reserves and played on the 4G Surface at Eastbourne Sports Complex in Darlington.
 Horden chairman Norman Stephens said "If the move had not have happened, Horden would have been dead by Xmas".
 Norman Stephens and some of the playing staff were retained by Darlington who took Horden's place in the Wearside League.
 They played their first game under the new name on 6 October in a 1–0 away defeat to Boldon C.A. and played their first home game against Annfield Plain on 15 October at Eastbourne Sports Complex.

 Following the loss of the original club, Horden Community Welfare were formed in 2017 to bring football back to Welfare Park in the village.
 Upon their formation, the club were placed into the Durham Alliance League, winning promotion to the Wearside League in their first season.
 In 2021, the club was admitted into the Northern League Division Two.

-Famous players with Horden connections include Bolton Wanderers striker Bob Taylor, Stan Anderson, the only man to captain each of the North-East's big three.
-Colin Bell (Manchester City and England), Tommy Garrett (Blackpool), Ritchie Norman (Leicester City) and Mick Fento (York City).
+After defeat in the play offs in 2022-23 & 2023-24 Horden won the Northern League Division 2 in 2024-2025.
+This means they will play in the Northern League Division 1 for season 2025-26, their highest level since reforming in 2017.